 Learning as much as we can about our bodies and our health is also illustrated in the concept known as “the Quantified Self“, in which we become involved in self-tracking.
 We do this every time we clip on a pedometer before heading out on a walk, or step on the bathroom scales, or record our blood pressure readings, or track other important health information about ourselves.

-There’s even a website for those interested in – some might say obsessed with! – the Quantified Self.
-Committed Quantified Selfers use computers, smartphones, electronic gadgets, or pen and paper to record work, sleep, exercise, diet, mood, and pretty well anything else that’s trackable in life.
+There’s even a website for those interested in – I’d say obsessed with – the Quantified Self.
+Committed Quantified Selfers use computers, smartphones, electronic gadgets, or pen and paper (remember those?) to record work, sleep, exercise, diet, mood, your sex life and pretty well anything else that’s trackable in life.
 These self-trackers even have conferences, meet-ups and online discussion forums where they can compare notes on all kinds of things you probably never even thought about keeping track of.

 In her e-patients.net column called “What’s The Future For Self-Tracking?”, Susannah wrote: